 Step back into the 1920s and 1930s with a jaunt through Miami Beach’s Art Deco Historic District.
 Listed on the National Register of Historic Places in 1979, the area sprawls between 5th Street and 23rd Street in South Beach along Ocean Drive, Collins Avenue, and Washington Avenue.

-The Art Deco Historic District showcases over 800 historic Art Deco buildings representing the finest examples of this unique and colorful architectural style.
+The Art Deco Historic District showcases over 800 historic Art Deco buildings representing the finest examples of this unique and colorful architectural style in the United States.
 In fact, Miami Beach has the largest collection of Art Deco architecture in the entire world!
+Unsurprisingly, these iconic streets have appeared in many Hollywood movies, from Bad Boys to Scarface.

 To learn more about the style, pop into the Art Deco Museum & Welcome Center on Ocean Drive, run by the Miami Design Preservation League.
 The welcome center runs daily two-hour walking tours of the Art Deco District, introducing visitors to Miami Beach’s distinct Art Deco, Mediterranean Revival, and Miami Modern (MiMo) architectural styles.

 Want to explore the style on your own along Ocean Drive?
-Keep on the lookout for the neon-studded Beacon South Beach Hotel and Colony Hotel or the more subdued Clevelander South Beach Hotel and Bar.
+Keep on the lookout for the neon-studded Beacon South Beach Hotel, Mango’s Tropical Café, and Colony Hotel, or enjoy the nightlife with a couple drinks at the more subdued Clevelander South Beach Hotel and Bar.

 To see the Miami Beach Architectural District at its most opulent, check out the Villa Casa Casuarina.
 Once known as the Versace Mansion, the famed villa of fashion icon Gianni Versace is Miami Beach’s most iconic example of the palatial Italian Mediterranean Revival style.